By Vikas Vijendra, Principal Pre-Sales Solution Architect at Axway

 What is an API Sandbox?

 A simple way to describe an API Sandbox is an environment targeted at API consumers (developers and testers) that mimics the characteristics of the production environment to create simulated responses for APIs that reflect real system behavior.
-A couple examples of companies that use API Sandbox are these successful tech pioneers–Uber and Paypal.
+A couple of examples of companies that use API Sandbox are these successful tech pioneers–Uber and Paypal.

 Some key characteristics